lenevor/lenevor/README.md

 ## Documentation

-Lenevor's documentation can be found at <https://lenevor.com/docs> which also contains an API browser.
+Lenevor's documentation can be found at [lenevor docs](https://lenevor.com/docs) which also contains an API browser.

 The `docs` module included in all Lenevor releases also allows you to view the documentation locally.
 Once the `userguide` module is enabled in the bootstrap, it is accessible from your site via `/index.php/docs` (or just `userguide` if you are rewriting your URLs).